jonrh/lambda-lovelace/ios_client/README.md

-# λ Lovelace - API
+# λ Lovelace - iOS App

+This folder will contain code for the iOS mobile app.
+It will be written for iOS 9 and Swift 2.2.